life-itself/web3/notes/post-state-technocracy.md

 * **Claim 4:** "Crypto is the smartest people in the world exiting into their own economy"
   * A tech-led plutocracy, not a utopia.
   *  The result would be an oligarchy: the technical elite and those with access to capital rule.
-* **Claim 5:** [web3](../concepts/web3.md) is a paradigm shift akin to the industrial revolution.
-Our current reading of economics is incommensurate with the inevitable new world order that will exist after blockchain and tokenization subsume all of human life.
+* **Claim 5:** "[web3](../concepts/web3.md) is a paradigm shift akin to the industrial revolution.
+Our current reading of economics is incommensurate with the inevitable new world order that will exist after blockchain and tokenization subsume all of human life."
-  * This is a vision of the future detached from the lived experience and day to day economics of the vast majority of people globally.
+  * This is a vision of the future detached from the lived experience and day-to-day economics of the vast majority of people globally.
   * We'll all be full-time FX traders at face value makes zero sense.
 Price discovery is important but who will smelt the aluminium for your MacBook?
   * How will this new economy function when their financial system can't even be used to buy goods and services?
     * “Crypto doesn’t currently function as money, not because of technical or economics limitations, but because statists won’t give up their power.”